-Thirty eight Muslim women attended this year’s program and had the opportunity to learn from experts, including Dr. Azizah El-Hibri, Dr. Amr Abdalla, Dr. Zainab Alwani, Professor Abed Awad, Ms. Ghada Ghazal, Imam Mohamed Magid, and Professor Saleema Snow.
-Various topics were covered, such as Muslim Women’s Rights, Islam and Domestic Violence, Interfaith Relations in Islam and Women in Paradise: The Puzzle of Hoor Eine, Spiritual Leadership and Sufism.
+Thirty-six Muslim women attended this year’s program and had the opportunity to learn from experts, including Dr. Azizah al-Hibri, Dr. Amr Abdalla, Dr. Zainab Alwani, Professor Abed Awad, Professor Khaled Beydoun, Imam Mohamed Magid, Dr. Sara Omar and Professor Saleema Snow.
+Various topics were covered, such as Muslim Women’s Rights, Islam and Domestic Violence, Interfaith Relations in Islam and Spiritual Leadership.
 Dr. Amr Abdalla conducted interactive Conflict Resolution workshops during the program.

 LLSP consists of two sessions: the Executive and the General.
 The executive session is only a week but makes up for its short time with its intensive lectures and training.
 It is geared towards mid-career professionals who are unable to take as much time away from their home and work lives but would still like to benefit from the program.
 The participants of both sessions themselves are truly what made this year’s and every program in years prior one to remember.
 The participants embodied diversity in every sense of the word, in terms of race, nationality, regional, academic and career backgrounds, and even age.
 With no specific target age, KARAMAH’s LLSP contained candidates ranging from ages 17 to 65.